-Writing your story, whether it’s a work of the wildest fiction, historic non-fiction or an educational text, is a tremendous investment of time and energy.
-Just compiling and organizing your thoughts, carefully linking together words and phrases, and fastidiously editing for clarity and purpose—are time consuming and difficult.
+Writing your story, whether it’s a work of the wildest fiction, historical non-fiction or an educational text, is a tremendous investment of time and energy.
+Just compiling and organizing your thoughts, carefully linking together words and phrases, and fastidiously editing for clarity and purpose—are time-consuming and difficult.

 Think about it like this: if you’re a novelist and you write 1000 words a day, it will take you 100 days to write an average sized novel.
 100 days just writing!
 Add to that the planning and story development, editing, copy-editing, revising, re-revising…you could be looking at a year or more just writing your book!

 Then, after all that effort, you still have to get your manuscript ready for publication!

 There are numerous articles on the web advising writers to keep writing and to be disciplined and consistent in their work habits.
 Even more articles can be found on crafting brilliant sentences and compelling characters, but what you won’t readily find are simple tips on how to write your book if you plan to self publish – i.e. doing all the work yourself.

 Let me share with you one simple trick: don’t worry about formatting while you’re writing.
 Just write.
 No matter your process, you will always end up going back through your file to prepare it for publishing.
 Therefore, just ignore the niceties of formatting and stay focused on the writing.

 Don’t play with fonts.
 Don’t add a header or footer.
 Definitely don’t worry about page numbering.
 Forget about the front matter and the images.
 Just write and get all the words in place.